 How do I explain group therapy to my child or teen?

 Our group programs are strength based and are designed to focus on teamwork and growing together.
 Our founder and CEO, Dr. Melissa Johnson loves to share about group as a ‘hardiness zone’, a place where you can be yourself with other peers, support each other and learn new things.
 You can also ask your intake therapist for help in order to prepare your child or teen for the Intake Evaluation.

 What are your expectations about attendance?

 Most groups meet between 60-75 minutes weekly.
-Your child or teen should attend consistently to get the most benefit out of group.
-Please notify us in advance if a group session will be missed.
+We expect your child or teen to attend consistently to get the most benefit out of group.
+Please notify your leader in advance if you have a reason you cannot attend group.

 How do I stay in touch with my daughter’s group facilitator?

-You may always contact your child or teen’s group facilitator with questions, concerns, and updates via phone or email.
-Your daughter’s group facilitator will periodically contact you with general updates (email or phone).
-Parent consultations and parent coaching sessions are available as needed or requested.
+You may always contact your child or teen’s group facilitator with questions, concerns, updates via phone or email.
+Your daughter’s group facilitator will contact you with general updates usually by email and may call you if they have questions.

-Also we offer Seasonal Consultations for our group families 2x a year, usually in the Fall and Spring.
-During this time, group is canceled for a week and your facilitator/facilitators will be scheduling ½ hour meetings with participants and/or parents.
+We also perform Seasonal Consultations with our group family’s 2x a year, usually in the Fall and Spring.
+During this time, group is canceled for a week, and your facilitator/facilitators will be scheduling ½ hour individual meetings with all group participants.
 The meeting can be with parents only, the whole family, or just your child or teen.
 You can ask your child or teen if they have a preference about who attends this consultation.
-For our younger children, we recommend a parent-only meeting.
-In this meeting we like to find out what is going well, what your youth is liking about group, and what other updates, questions, or concerns you’d like to address.
-This helps clarify progress, revise goals, and modify treatment plans.
-Please note this session is billed at a slightly higher rate because you are paying for a private clinical ½ hour instead of a group hour.
+For our younger children, we recommend just a parent meeting.
+In this meeting, we like to find out what is going well, what your youth liking about group, and what other updates, questions, or concerns you’d like to address.
+This helps us track progress and modify our treatment plan accordingly.
+Please note this session is billed at a slightly higher rate because you are paying for an private clinical ½ hour instead of a group hour.